AdrianLearn/CMSI387-AdrianCarterJason/Homework/homework02/homework02.md

+## Homework 2
 ### 1. In the mutex-locking pseudocode of Figure 4.10 on page 111, there are two consecutive steps that remove the current thread from the runnable threads and then unlock the spinlock.
 Because spinlocks should be held as briefly as possible, we ought to consider whether these steps could be reversed, as shown in Figure 4.28 [on page 148].
 Explain why reversing them would be a bad idea by giving an example sequence of events where the reversed version malfunctions.

+<p style = "margin:2%; font-size:14px; line-height:1.8"> To call unlock on a mutex, the mutex must be owned by the current thread.
+If this condition is not met, anything could happen.
+This undefined behavior can cause problems due to the random nature of the  situation - crashing or possible memory bug.
+For example, [Example here] </p>

 ### 2. Suppose the first three lines of the audit method in Figure 4.27 on page 144 were replaced by the following two lines:
  ```java